 Index shifting is done to place the cage in a correct position with relevance to the chainrings.
 This is achieved by adjusting the bike’s barrel adjuster.
 Now some levers have up to two or three positions while others have multiple clicks.
 Irrespective, the process will be the same.

-If you have an index shifter but no barrel adjuster, you can make the adjustment by adjusting the length of your cable at the pinch bolt.
+If you have an index shifter but no barrel adjuster, you can adjust by adjusting the length of your cable at the pinch bolt.
 Shorten or lengthen the cable.

 Shift The Chain